 In a recent study, associate research professor of global health Rae Jean Proeschold-Bell and her colleagues discovered that factors that decrease the likelihood of mental health problems such as depression and anxiety are not necessarily the same as those that promote positive mental health (PMH).

 Last week, the new BMJ publication BMJ Global Health published a roadmap to expanding access to surgical care around the world.
 Duke Global Health Institute professor Gavin Yamey is one of the co-authors.

-The Duke Global Health Institute (DGHI) has awarded grants for two research projects focused on global mental health—one of DGHI’s research priorities.
-One award was given to Helen Egger, head of the Division of Child and Family Mental Health and Developmental Neuroscience at Duke and co-PI Lauren Franz, assistant professor of psychiatry and global health, and the other to Eve Puffer, assistant professor of psychology and neuroscience and global health.
+The Duke Global Health Institute (DGHI) has awarded grants for two research projects focused on maternal, adolescent and child health—one of DGHI’s research priorities.
+One award was given to Sallie Permar, associate professor of pediatrics, immunology, and molecular genetics and microbiology, and the other to Eric Green, assistant professor of global health.

 Seventeen DGHI faculty members, staff and affiliates recently shared new discoveries in peer-reviewed publications.
 Topics include mental health, obesity, non-communicable diseases, mHealth, implementation science and more.

 The Global Health Research Center at Duke Kunshan University, led by global health and medicine professor Shenglan Tang, recently released a progress report highlighting its significant growth and accomplishments since its inception in 2013.

 This Friday, April 1, Duke University will be hosting two major global health events featuring Duke faculty and student speakers as well as international global health leaders and innovators.
 Both events are free and open to the public, but registration is required.